mattkretz/virtest/README.md

   still end the test, but it will print `XFAIL` instead of `FAIL` and will not count as a failed test in the summary.

+* `T vir::test::make_value_unknown(const T& x)`
+  The value returned from this function will be unknown to the compiler, inhibiting constant propagation optimization passes.
+This can be important to fully test whether an operation works correctly under all circumstances.
+Most importantly, some unit tests may compile to nothing (identified as dead code, i.e. code without side effects) if the compiler can infer the result from constant inputs.
+In such cases it may be important to make test values unknown to the compiler so that runtime behavior is actually tested.

+* `NOINLINE(<testable expression>)`
+  When a test fails and you want to identify the exact instruction sequence that lead to the failure, then wrapping the expression inside the `COMPARE` or `VERIFY` macro with `NOINLINE` can help you.
+It places the expression inside a return statement int a lambda which is executed in a function that is guaranteed to not get inlined.
+Consequently, the instruction pointer printed on failure takes you right after the `vir::test::noinline<...>` call where the failing test was evaluated.

 Example:
 ```cpp
 TEST(test_name) {